modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

   for more information about the included authorities.
 * *AccessControlList* - A class used by the authorization system to restrict access to modules based on user or group membership.
 This is especially useful for the :ref:`admin-module`.
-* *OAuthRequest* - A class that handles remote data using OAuth keys and tokens.
-Used by a variety of services.
 * *Session* - Handles the saving and restoration of user state.
 This is currently implemented using PHP session variables.
 * *User* - The base class for identifying logged in users